SpikeHD/blog/posts/a-dorion-retrospective/content.md

 who cared enough about something to make one, and seeing the different ways people are using Dorion that I wouldn't have thought of (such as the people who use it on Windows 7[^2][^3]).

-Throughout it's life (and even now), however, Dorion was far from perfect.
+Throughout it's life (and presently), Dorion was far from perfect.
 In fact I've even seen plenty of instances of people saying it's just... bad.
 I don't disagree for the most part; by using uncontrollable system components (the system-integrated webview implementation, rather than Electron) I am cursing myself to be at the mercy of the developers who write those components.
 This is a limitation [I am well aware of](https://github.com/SpikeHD/Dorion/issues/210) and I understand if it makes Dorion unsuitable for some.